Perth 28-day rainfall forecast

 Chance of rainfall somewhere within district

-The hemispheric long wave pattern has been relatively slow moving in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, eastern Australia, and the south Pacific.
-Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 October to 6 October, 7 October to 11 October, and 13 October to 17 October.
-Rain events originating in the tropics and moving south are possible about 28 September to 2 October, 3 October to 7 October, and 14 October to 18 October.
-Over Western Australia the strongest cold fronts should occur about 24 September to 28 September, 8 October to 12 October, and 13 October to 17 October.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, the Indian Ocean, New Zealand, and South America.
+Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 20 November to 24 November, 3 December to 7 December, and 17 December to 21 December.
+Rain events originating in the tropics and moving south are possible about 20 November to 24 November, 29 November to 3 December, and 7 December to 11 December.
+Over Western Australia the strongest cold fronts should occur about 20 November to 24 November, 3 December to 7 December, and 17 December to 21 December.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.